Dou-Yiming/CS410-Projects/project1/README.md

-# Project1: Implement three algorithms to solve multiple sequence alignment (MSA) problems
+# Project1: Three algorithms to solve MSA problems

 In this document, the implementation, results, running time and time complexity of the 3 algorithms will be described respectively.